-Step 1: Input image I, average filtering image I to obtain B;
+Step 1 consists in inputting image I and averaging filtering image I to obtain B.

-Step 2: Calculate the mRTV value of each pixel p in the image I according to the formula (3);
+Step 2 consists in the calculation of the mRTV value of each pixel p in the image I according to Eq.
+(3).

-Step 3: For each pixel p, find the pixel q with the smallest mRTV value in Ω_p , let $G_p = B_q$;
+Step 3 consists in, for each pixel p, finding the pixel q with the smallest mRTV value in Ω_p , where we let $G_p = B_q$.

-Step 4: Calculate the reference image G' using formula (4);
+Step 4 consists in calculating the reference image G' using Eq.
+(4).